The LNAT Practice Test – How to Prepare?

 Within the multiple-choice options, there is only one correct answer, and this relates solely to the given passage.
 You should ignore any other information you may possess about the subject.
 As with many tests, some questions will appear easier than others.
 This is intentional, and the test is designed to evaluate your ability to cope with different situations along with your quality of knowledge.

-The answer is always within the passage and under no circumstances are you expected to speculate or guess the answer.
-This is an important point to remember, especially if you are unsure about an answer or if you are anxious that you do not know the answer – just go back and re-read the passage carefully to uncover the correct solution.
+The answer is always within the passage and under no circumstances are you expected to speculate the answer.
+This is an important point to remember, especially if you are unsure about an answer or if you are anxious that you do not know the answer.
+Just go back and re-read the passage carefully to uncover the correct solution.

 Sample questions could include something like: